bartoffw/instabook/README.md

 1. Navigate to the web page you want to convert.
 2. Click the Instabook icon in your browser's toolbar.
 3. Click "Download".
-4. Wait for the download process to complete.
+4. Wait for the conversion and download process to complete.
 5. Enjoy!

 ## Roadmap

 - allow changing ebook title
-- release the extension for other browsers
+- release the extension for other browsers (including mobile)
 - adding multiple language support for the extension
 - adding config page
 - adding and managing chapters in the ebook
-- customizing the title page in the ebook (adding cover image)
+- customizing the title page in the ebook (adding a cover image)

 ## Configuration